 Instructions

-- Put dairy free eggnog, salt, vanilla extract and coconut oil in a large pot on the stove
+• Put the dairy free eggnog, salt, vanilla extract and coconut oil in a large pot on the stove over medium heat.

-- Bring everything in the pot just to a boil.
-Add the uncooked rice, turn down to a low simmer and cover the pot with a lid.
+• Bring everything in the pot just to a boil.
+Add the uncooked rice and then turn down to a low simmer and cover the pot with a lid.

-- Simmer, stirring often, for 1 hour and 15 minutes
+• Simmer on low heat, stirring often, for roughly 1 hour and 15 minutes.

-- Separate into six small bowls or ramekins.
+• Separate it into six small bowls or ramekins.
 Or if you are storing these in the fridge or freezer, put them into glass containers.

 Video